 Bonds mixed in thin trade ahead of US tax reform speech

-The South African bond market was mixed at midday on Wednesday as global markets await US President Donald Trump’s tax reform announcement.
+South African bonds were weaker on Wednesday as the rand softened, ahead of US President Donald Trump’s much-vaunted announcement on changes to the US tax system.

 Please login or register to comment.